Skip to main content

 Dual Allocation Modes:

-Compliance Requirements: You must maintain "Green" RAG status (Right to Work verified, contract signed, required training complete, and any role-specific certifications valid) to accept shifts.
+Compliance Requirements: You must maintain "Green" RAG status (Right to Work verified, contract signed, and any role-specific certifications valid) to accept shifts.
+Platform training is optional and does not affect your compliance status — your employer provides workplace-specific training.
 Certain roles may require valid professional certifications (e.g., SIA licence, CSCS card, driving licence) that you must upload and have verified before accepting those shifts.

-- Retention: GPS data stored 2 years for attendance verification (see Privacy Policy §7)
+• Retention: GPS and QR attendance data stored 2 years for attendance verification (see Privacy Policy §7)

 4.4 DBS Background Checks